OSSystems/meta-browser/meta-firefox/README.md

 Mickledore and Nanbield work with the Rust recipes included in poky.

 Kirkstone however has a too old Rust version, and Dunfell has no Rust.
-These version require the meta-rust layer also.
+These versions require the meta-rust layer also.
 For Kirkstone make sure to set the `PREFERRED_VERSION` for rust (&co) to the versions in the meta-rust layer.

 The revisions in the table are indicative only.
 If there are newer commits in the